Th3C0D3R/FoBJS_Release/README.md

 ## How to use ([source](https://github.com/Th3C0D3R/FoBJS/) )

 1. Clone Repo,
-2. install all deps using 'npm i'
+2. install all deps using 'npm i .'
-3. build exe or run from source
+3. build exe or run from source (running from source with: "electron ." (the dots are needed)
 4. profit

 ## Support